eliotn/p1xt-guide-implementation/thingsILearned.md

 Be careful, 'false' != false :P
 Also remember to define a function if you want to shorten a function call.
-You can use https://www.hurl.it/ to test queries without installing anything
+You can use https://www.hurl.it/ to test queries without installing anything also www.runscope.com but I can only do a free trial Ctrl-D is the EOF character. make always tries to build the first target if run with no arguments

 ## 6/26/2017
 keep client secrets secret with file reads.